ScooloV/bbpedia/docs/matched_play/guide.md

 **REFEREE**

 Much like an actual game of Blood Bowl, every event needs a Referee - though unlike in Blood Bowl, they should be listened to and never bribed!
 In smaller events, the Event Organiser may also take on the role of a Referee.
 At the start of any event, it is important to point out any Referees to the coaches so they know who to contact if they have a query.
 It is the Referee's job to observe the games as they are played; enforce the rules; answer any queries the coaches may have; and settle any disputes between coaches in a calm and collected manner.
-The Referee should have a good knowledge of the rules and easy access to the *Blood Bowl Rulebook,* any supplements or *Spike!
+The Referee should have a good knowledge of the rules and easy access to the *Blood Bowl Rulebook*, any supplements or *Spike!
 Journals* that are in use at the event, and the latest version of the FAQ and Errata in case of any rules queries.

 A Referee's ruling is final as far as the event is concerned and all players must agree to honour the rulings of the Referee in these situations.
 At particularly large events, it is often sensible to have a number of Referees.
 In this situation, it is also a good; idea to have a Head Referee who will be in charge of the other Referees on the day.
 We recommend that a Referee does not participate in the event so that they are always available.